Skip to content

 Dunlosky et al. 2013 utility ratings for 10 common learning techniques: retrieval practice and distributed practice rated high utility, interleaved practice, elaborative interrogation, and self-explanation rated moderate, while highlighting, rereading, summarization, keyword mnemonic, and imagery for text rated low utility Dunlosky’s team rated 10 techniques across 700+ studies.
 Only 2 earned “high utility.”
 The 5 most popular methods among students all fell into the bottom tier.

 Here’s what 14 years of replicated research found.
 Hartwig and Dunlosky (2012) surveyed student habits: 83.6% mass their study sessions (cram), and 66% reread their notes.
-Both are proven ineffective.
+Both are weak choices for long-term retention.
 A 2025 review in PMC added a twist: 77% of students believe their strategies are effective, and only a handful recognize their methods as weak.
-The gap between what students do and what works is enormous.
+The gap between what students do and what works is enormous, which is why Dunlosky’s expanded ranking matters:

 RatingTechniqueWhat It Means